jopago/cuda/README.md

 # CUDA

-> This repo contains some CUDA kernels I'm working on for academic purposes, mostly about signal processing.
-To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install).
+> This repo contains some CUDA kernels I'm writing for learning purposes, mostly about signal processing.
+To compile it, just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install).

 ## Live Haar wavelet decomposition with OpenCV